Home » Central Catalonia » A beautiful beginner-friendly hike in Montserrat: La Roca Foradada

 ⚠️ Important!

+But don’t despair!
 If you find the parking lot full, you can keep driving and turn right when you reach an intersection.
 After a few meters, next to the road, you’ll see a piece of land where you can park.

-Hiking to La Foradada
+Hiking to the Roca Foradada

-From this point onwards, you’ll start to see La Foradada.
-The track gets narrower and leafier.
 When you encounter an intersection, always follow the “Refugi Vicenç Barber” direction because La Foradada doesn’t appear in any sign.

 The only thing that will indicate you to leave the trail you’re following to start the ascent to La Foradada is a tree with a white and red line painted.
 Pay attention, so you don’t miss it!

-Here things get a bit trickier.
+Here, things get a bit trickier.
 For the last 10 min, you’ll have to use your hands at some points and climb a little bit to get inside the triangular hole.
 You don’t need to be an expert mountaineer to do so; any person can.
 Just make sure to pay attention.

 🧭 Wikiloc track

-A cool fact about La Foradada
+A cool fact about this rock

-Many sports can be practised at Montserrat mountain, such as trekking, climbing and… wingsuit-flying!
-For those wondering what a wingsuit is, it’s a fabric outfit that creates an area between the legs and under the arms, allowing people to “fly”.
+Many sports can be practised at Montserrat Mountain, such as trekking, climbing, and… wingsuit-flying!
+For those wondering what a wingsuit is, it’s a fabric outfit that creates an area between the legs and under the arms, allowing people to “fly.”

 If you want to spend a different morning or afternoon in Montserrat, hiking to La Foradada is an excellent option.
 For an even better experience, go there during sunrise or sunset.
 Impressive views are guaranteed!